 Earned Value is the most comprehensive trend analysis technique available to project managers.
-Using trend data it is possible to forecast cost or schedule overruns at an early stage in a project.
+By using trend data, it is possible to forecast cost or schedule overruns early in a project.

 Many IT projects have been declared too costly, too late and often don't work right.
 Applying appropriate management techniques can improve the situation.

 Busted!
 Seven of the most common myths about Earned Value Management, which continues to be one of the best ways to manage almost any project.

 Earned Value (EV) is a management tool for tracking and communicating a project's status.
 Earned Value Management (EVM) will let you know the actual state of the project.

 Earned Value is a technique where the project plan, actual work and work completed value is monitored to see if a project is on track.

 Earned Value Management is a systematic project management process used to find variances in projects based on comparison of worked performed and work planned.